-Silvio Peroni1, Francesco Osborne2, Angelo Di Iorio1, Andrea Giovanni Nuzzolese2, Francesco Poggi1, Fabio Vitali1 and Enrico Motta2

-Digital and Semantic Publishing Laboratory, Department of Computer Science and Engineering, Universit of Bologus, Bologus, Italy

-Knowledge Media Institute, Open University, Milton Keynes, United Kingdom
+Silvio Peroni', Francesco Osborne', Angelo Di Iorio', Andrea Giovanni Nuzzolese', Francesco Poggi', Fabio Vitali' and Enrico Motta' "Digital and Semanti-Publishne Idavoriory, Department of Computer Science and Engineering, Universit of Bologas, Bologas, Italy "Kaowolega Medi Instituce, Opes University, Millon Koynes, United Kingdom

-Semantic Technologies Laboratory, Institute of Cognitive Sciences and Technologies, Italian National Research Countil, Rome, Italy

-ABSTRAC'
+ABSTRACT

 Purpose.
-This paper introduces the Research Articles in Simplified HTML (or RASH), which is a Web-first format for writing HTML-based scholarly papers; it is accompanied by the RASH Framework, a set of tools for interacting with RASH-based articles.
-The paper also presents an evaluation that involved authors and reviewers of RASH articles submitted to the SAVE-SD 2013 and SAVE-SD 2015 and SAVE-
+This paper introduces the Research Articles in Simplified HTML (or RASH), which is a Web-first format for writing HTML-based scholarly papers; it is accompanied by the RASH Framework, as set of two loss for interacting with RASH-based articles.
+The paper also presents an evaluation that involved authors and reviewers of RASH articles submitted to the SAVE-SD 2015 and S